UK Centre for Ecology & Hydrology: History

-The Centre for Ecology & Hydrology (CEH) was formally established in March 1994 by John Krebs the then Chief Executive of NERC.
+The Centre for Ecology & Hydrology (CEH) was formally established in March 1994 by John Krebs, the then chief executive of NERC.
 It was formed by the drawing together of four research institutes: the Institute of Hydrology, the Institute of Terrestrial Ecology, the Institute of Freshwater Ecology and the Institute of Virology and Environmental Microbiology (IVEM).

-In 1994, Brian Wilkinson a Professor of Civil Engineering at Cranfield University, Director of the Institute of Hydrology, was appointed as the first CEH Director.
+In 1994, Brian Wilkinson, a professor of civil engineering at Cranfield University, director of the Institute of Hydrology, was appointed as the first CEH director.
 In 1994 CEH had 15 laboratories and field stations across the UK.
 From 1996 onwards the number of sites was reduced and the centre now operates from 4 locations across the UK.

 In the early years there was a need to integrate environmental science across the institutes: joint science programs were established together with an inter-disciplinary science fund.
 CEH expanded and by 1999 there were some 600 staff and about 300 students linked to the universities, with most registered for post-graduate qualification.
 CEH had global outreach with around 60 worldwide research projects.
 A new headquarters was constructed on the Wallingford site.

-In 1999 Wilkinson retired and Mike Roberts was appointed as CEH Director.
+In 1999 Wilkinson retired and Mike Roberts was appointed as CEH director.
 He was succeeded by Professor Nuttall in 2001.
-In 2012 Mark Bailey was appointed to the position of Executive Director of UKCEH.
+In 2012 Professor Mark Bailey was appointed to the position of executive director.

 In December 2019, following UK Government approval, the Centre for Ecology & Hydrology became autonomous from UK Research and Innovation (UKRI) and the Natural Environment Research Council (NERC), launching as a not-for-profit company limited by guarantee with charitable status on 1 December that year.
 At the same time, it also changed its name to the UK Centre for Ecology & Hydrology (UKCEH).

+Dr Stuart Wainwright OBE became chief executive in June 2023.

+Judith Batchelar OBE, became Chair of the UKCEH Board of Trustees in December 2024.